 Remote Desktop Services (RDS) is the platform of choice to cost-effectively host Windows desktops and applications.
 You can use an Azure Marketplace offering to quickly create a full-blown RDS farm on Azure IaaS deployment.
 The good news is that the Azure Stack team was busy bringing the same experience and offering to Azure Stack as well.

-What actually does the Azure marketplace, it creates a domain for you, so making it a simple and easy mechanism for testing and proof-of-concepts scenarios.
+What actually does the Azure marketplace, is it creates a domain for you, so making it a simple and easy mechanism for testing and proof-of-concept scenarios.
 The quick start ARM templates, on the other hand, allow you to use an existing domain, so you can build out a production environment.
-Once the set up is completed, you can connect to the published desktops and applications from various platforms and devices, using the Microsoft Remote Desktop apps for Windows, Mac, iOS, and Android.
+Once the setup is completed, you can connect to the published desktops and applications from various platforms and devices, using the Microsoft Remote Desktop apps for Windows, Mac, iOS, and Android.

 In order to deploy Remote Desktop Services on Azure Stack as described in this article, you need to have the following:

 - Azure Stack deployed in a connected scenario.
 The same applies to Azure Stack Integrated Systems and Azure Stack Development Kit (ASDK).